 Getting Started

-You subscribed to an App — here's how to install it and make your first request.
+You subscribed to an MCP server — here's how to install it and make your first request.

 You just subscribed.
 Here is what that means and what to do next.